Palau de la Música Catalana

 Over the years, Palau de la Música was renovated and restored carefully.
 In the 80s, it focused on modernizing the Concert Auditorium, such as reinstalling the marble floor and expanded seats but still maintaining the historical layout and materials.
 The Last two maintenances were mainly to restore the organ, proscenium offices, dressing room, and documentation center.

 Palau de la Música Catalana was constructed with various materials, such as marble, stone, brick, glass, and forge steel.
 The construction technique was the first that enabled the creation of large free spaces.
 There are 2100 seats in the concert hall, and live performances such as Gran Gala Flamenco are available to take your family or partner to a romantic date in Barcelona.

 In 1997, the Palau de la Música Catalana was declared a UNESCO World Heritage Site.

 The Father of Catalan Modernism – Lluís Domènech i Montaner

 Lluís Domènech i Montaner, the architect of the Palau de la Música Catalana, is also known as the father of Catalan Modernism.
-Lluís Montaner is also Gaudi’s teacher.
+Lluís Montaner was Gaudi’s teacher.